KostiantynTokar/dotfiles/README.md

 and pressing ENTER several times.

-If NodeJS is installed, installation of clangd is required to enable coc-clangd extension.
+If NodeJS is installed, installation of clangd is required to enable coc-clangd extension. clangd is a C++ language server that's required in C++ projects for IDE-like features.
-Install clangd and add it to `$PATH`, or execute command inside vim while cpp or header file is open
+Install clangd and add it to `PATH`, or execute command inside vim while cpp or header file is open
 ```
 :CocCommand clangd.install
 ```